Course Outline

 Getting Started

-- Preparing an AWS account for use with Terraform
+- Preparing an AWS account to use with Terraform for government projects.

 Preparing an Execution Plan